zindel/country-select/README.md

 # CountrySelect in Reason

-Assuming you have the latest [esy](https://esy.sh/) globall installed.
+Assuming you have the latest [esy](https://esy.sh/) globally installed.

 # Development
 ```Bash